IJuanTM/simpl/core/docker/README.md

 ### Linux file ownership

 On Linux, the container's `www-data` user writes straight into your bind-mounted project (`src/logs/`, `src/cache/`, `composer.lock`, ...), so its user ID has to match yours.
-The image defaults to `1000`, the first regular user on most distros - if `id -u`/`id -g` print something else, set `UID`/`GID` in the project-root `.env` and run `docker compose up -d --build`.
+The image defaults to `1000`, the first regular user on most distros - if `id -u`/`id -g` print something else, set `UID`/`GID` in the project-root `.env` and run `simpl up`.
 Docker Desktop (Windows/macOS) maps ownership for you, so there this setting doesn't matter.

 ### Windows performance